 Step 2: Submit Supplemental Materials via the SlideRoom Application

-Letters of Recommendation (One letter from an academic reference.)
+Letters of Recommendation

-Three letters of recommendation are required.
-All letters of recommendation must be submitted via the SlideRoom reference system.
-Applicants are responsible for requesting letters of recommendation as well as confirming that they have been received.
+Three letters of recommendation in no particular format are required.
+At least one letter of recommendation must be an academic reference.
+All letters of recommendation must be submitted via the SlideRoom references system.
+Applicants are responsible for requesting letters of recommendation as well as confirming that they have been submitted by the deadline.

 Step 3: Send Official Academic Transcripts

 Please review and follow transcript requirement and submission instructions detailed on the Transcript Requirements page on the Office of Graduate Admission’s website.